Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations: Discussion

+It is also possible that LLMs interpret some occupation labels differently than BLS categories.
+However, the highest-deviation occupations (e.g., housekeeper, security guard) correspond to unambiguous labels with clear stereotypical associations rather than taxonomic edge cases.
+As a partial robustness check, our trimmed regression specification (which down-weights the most extreme occupation-level outliers) yields the same qualitative conclusions, indicating that the patterns reported here are not driven by a small number of ambiguous labels (see Appendix~\ref{app:regression_tables}).

-Finally, our scope was strictly limited to structured demographic attributes (gender and race/ethnicity).
-Other generated fields, such as names, motivations, biographies, and salaries, likely encode additional stereotypes and biases that warrant systematic analysis but are outside the scope of this study.
+Finally, our primary analyses focused on structured demographic attributes (gender and race/ethnicity).
+Generated names, motivations, biographies, and other narrative fields likely encode additional stereotypes that warrant systematic analysis beyond the scope of this study.